ubuntu/ubuntu-project-docs/docs/reference/exception-LandscapeUpdates.rst

 Code QA
 ~~~~~~~

+The objective of the code QA is to make sure that the code changes fix
+or implement what they intended and have no ill side effects.

 The following requirements must be met:

 -  each change needs to have a Launchpad ticket filed under the